ucsd-cse8b-w24/ucsd-cse8b-w24/_assignments/pa1.md

 # Programming Assignment 1

-Will be released on Wednesday, January 10th
+PA1 will be released on Wednesday, January 10th